 Many daily living tasks become difficult for people who are suffering from dementia, particularly as the disease progresses.
 Dressing oneself is one of these strenuous tasks, and this holds true for many types of dementia, including Alzheimer’s disease, Lewy bodies dementia, and Parkinson’s disease.
-Assisting an individual with dementia in dressing oneself does not have to be a cumbersome task.
-Make note of the following dressing tips to make assisting in this endeavor go smoothly.
+Assisting a dementia patient with dressing does not have to be a cumbersome task, and the following tips can help this endeavor go smoothly.

-First of all, make sure to include the Alzheimer’s patient in the dressing process, rather than simply doing the work for him or her.
-For example, ask the individual to pull a shirt over his or her head after assisting with putting their arms in the proper holes or to pull off their pants after you have placed them in the proper position.
+First of all, make sure to include the dementia patient in the dressing process rather than simply doing the work for them.
+For example, ask the individual to pull a shirt over their head after assisting with putting their arms in the proper holes, or to pull their pants on after you have placed them in the proper position.

 This video clip shows a caregiver using verbal, visual, and tactile cues to help a man in a middle stage of dementia get dressed (time: 3 minutes 30 seconds).